bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-create-monitoring-dashboards.md

 Here are some common ones to start with:

 - `Pod Rightsizing & Workload Capacity Optimization` and `Template - Resource Allocation Dashboard`: Optimize your infrastructure by ensuring pods are sized correctly.
 Identify opportunities to free up resources by adjusting memory and/or CPU requests.
 This dashboard is especially useful if you're reaching resource quota limits in a namespace.
 - `Pod/Workload Status & Performance`: Monitor the status, health, resource usage, and performance of applications (workloads or pods).
 Ideal for service monitoring using Golden Signals.
+Read more about Four Golden Signal Monitoring concept [here](https://sysdig.com/blog/golden-signals-kubernetes/)
 - `Application specific dashboards`: Access them in the Application section of the templates.
 Useful for obtaining metrics tailored to your tech stack.

 Here's a quick [video](https://www.youtube.com/watch?v=K4rkSCSq3C4&list=PL9CV_8JBQHiorxwU-2nA8aqM4KTzdCnfg&index=24) on how this can be set up.